oxmmscpython/oxmmscpython.github.io/_sources/11_assessment.rst.txt

     include the entire code.
 You will submit a .zip archive of your code alongside the report, so that the assessors can execute and evaluate it.

+    Please ensure that the code submitted in the .zip installs cleanly in a clean virtual environment with `pip install -e .`, which should also install any dependencies necessary to run the tests and examples.

     Many students develop ideas for their Python projects from their MSc dissertations.
 If you can develop code that will be useful for your